secure-vote/docs-slate/source/index.html.md

 Ballots are created by the index only, though the ballot owner has limited control, e.g. deprecating the ballot, publishing the secret key, and choosing a new owner.

-## BBFarmRemote and BBFarmRemoteProxy
+## RemoteBBFarm and RemoteBBFarmProxy

 This pair of BBFarms share the actions of a normal BBFarm.

-BBFarmRemoteProxy holds the metadata about the ballot (specHash, start/end times, etc).
+RemoteBBFarmProxy holds the metadata about the ballot (specHash, start/end times, etc).
 It will revert or give you obvious garbage for things that are unsupported.
 (Obvious garbage being the number of votes from `getDetails`.)
 Additionally any ballot modification methods should be called here.

-BBFarmRemote holds the votes and is instantiated on a foreign network.
+RemoteBBFarm holds the votes and is instantiated on a foreign network.
 It does not know about which ballots are valid and which are not, and so when scraping votes later you must use the `getVoteAndTime` method, not `getVote`.
 The reason is you must validate the timestamp of votes to ensure they were all cast in the allowed window.
 Essentially it is just a container for votes. `getDetails` works as expected here.